Tabitha Smith: All-New X-Men

+Krakoan Age

+Tabitha joined the mutant nation of Krakoa.
+She assisted the New Mutants during this time, rescuing Armor and allies from an ambushed cartel hostage situation. and going on a resuce mission for a young mutant.
+She also assisted the All-New X-Terminators during this time.

-Krakoa
+After Krakoa

-Now a citizen of Krakoa, Tabitha was accidentally caught snooping around in Sunspot's room by Armor and was informed of her excursion to extend Krakoa's citizenship to Beak's family.
-She was able to rescue Armor and friends from an ambushed cartel hostage situation.
-She later led an unsanctioned mission to anti-mutant state Carnelia to extract a teen mutant who just awakened her power.
-It ended up with Cypher needing to bring in reinforcements and Magik bailing everybody out.
+After the fall of Krakoa, Boom-Boom joined teams such as the New Hellions, and Cable's Inglorious X-Force.

 Powers and abilities

 Tabitha Smith possesses the ability to create variably-sized yellow orbs and spheres of pure plasma, fiery-like energy, which she calls her "time bombs."
 These "time bombs" explode with concussive force.
 She can produce marble-sized energized "bombs" which have little concussive impact and which she uses for playing pranks.
-She has produced "time bombs" ranging up to the size of beach balls, which are able to destroy durable objects, including a Predator X and a futuristic Nimrod.
+She has produced "time bombs" ranging up to the size of beach balls, which are able to destroy durable objects, including Predator X and Nimrod.
 Tabitha can also control the amount of time before detonation.
 Finally, she can mentally muffle the sound of the detonation.
-Under the direction of Pete Wisdom she learns to focus her power as streams of concussive force.
+Under the direction of Pete Wisdom, she learns to focus her power as streams of concussive force.
+Tabitha normally produces spheres from her hands, but has shown to be able to manifest them elsewhere on her body.